grammyjs/website/site/docs/hosting/heroku.md

 That's it!
 We are ready to deploy it.
-Pretty simple right? 😃
+Pretty simple, right? :smiley:
-If you think it is too easy, check out our [Deployment Checklist](../advanced/deployment.md#long-polling) 🚀
+If you think it is too easy, check out our [Deployment Checklist](/advanced/deployment.md#long-polling)! :rocket:

 ## Deployment

-Nope...
-Our _Rocket Bot_ is not ready to lunch yet.
+Nope … our _Rocket Bot_ is not ready to launch yet.
 Complete these stages first!

 ### Compile Files

-Run this code in `terminal` for compiling our `Typescript` files to `Javascript`:
+Run this code in your terminal to compile the Typescript files to Javascript:

 ```bash
 npx tsc
 ```

-If it run successfully, our compiled files should be in `dist` folder with extension `.js`.
+If it runs successfully and does not print any errors, our compiled files should be in the `dist` folder with `.js` extensions.

-### Set up Procfile
+### Set up `Procfile`

-For time being, `Heroku` have some [type of dynos](https://devcenter.heroku.com/articles/free-dyno-hours).
+For the time being, `Heroku` has several [types of dynos](https://devcenter.heroku.com/articles/free-dyno-hours).
 Two of them are:

 - **Web dynos**:
-  <br>`Web dynos` are dynos of the “web” process that receive `HTTP` traffic from the routers.
+  <br>_Web dynos_ are dynos of the “web” process that receive HTTP traffic from routers.
-  This kind of dynos have `timeout` for 30 seconds for executing code.
+  This kind of dyno has a timeout of 30 seconds for executing code.
-  Also It will sleep if there is no request to handle in 30 minutes period.
+  Also, it will sleep if there is no request to handle within a 30 minutes period.
-  This type of dynos is quite suitable for `Webhook`.
+  This type of dyno is quite suitable for _webhooks_.

 - **Worker dynos**:
-  <br>`Worker dynos` are typically used for background jobs.
+  <br>_Worker dynos_ are typically used for background jobs.
-  It does NOT have `timeout` and will NOT sleep in 30 minutes period if they do not respond to web requests.
+  It does NOT have a timeout, and will NOT sleep if it does not handle any web requests.
-  It is fit for `Long polling`.
+  It fits _long polling_.

 Create file named `Procfile` without a file extension in the root directory of our project.
-For example, `Procfile.txt` or `procfile` is not valid.
+For example, `Procfile.txt` and `procfile` are not valid.
 Then write this single line code format:

 ```